SomedudeX/mpeg-convert/README.md

 You may need to `sudo chmod +x` the script in order to run it.
 Additionally, if you would like to run this script from anywhere in the terminal, you can add the script's path to your environment's `$PATH` variable.

 > [!WARNING]
-> The manual installation instructions are not tested for Windows.
+> The manual installation instructions are designed for Unix-based systems and are not tested for Windows.

 ## Customizing